vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 ### Export a DOT file

-DOT files save the return result of a executed command, and the result information is different from CSV files.
+DOT files save the returned result of a executed command, and the resulted information is different from that of CSV files.

 !!!
 Note

-    - A DOT file will be saved in the working directory, i.e., what linux command `pwd` show;
+    - A DOT file will be saved in the working directory, i.e., what the linux command `pwd` shows.

-    - You can copy the contents of DOT file, and paste in [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline/), to visualize the excution plan;
+    - You can copy the contents of the DOT file and paste them in [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline/) to generate a visualized execution plan.

     - This command only works for the next query statement.

-The command to export a DOT file.
+The command to export a DOT file is as follows:

 ```ngql
 nebula> :dot <file_name.dot>
 ```

-For example,
+The example is as follows:

 ```ngql
 nebula> :dot a.dot
 nebula> PROFILE FORMAT="dot" GO FROM "player100" OVER follow;
 ```

-### Importing a testing dataset
+### Import a testing dataset

 The testing dataset is named `nba`.
-Details about schema and data can be seen by commands `SHOW`.
+To view details about the schema and data, use the corresponding `SHOW` command.

-Using the following command to import the testing dataset,
+The command to import a testing dataset is as follows:

 ```ngql
 nebula> :play nba